knochenhans/OCRReader2/README.md

  - Project management to save and load projects.
  - Import images and PDF files.
  - Sophisticated box editor to draw and manipulate text areas.
-   - Including functions for reordering and merging boxes.
+   - Including functions for reordering and merging boxes, changing box types, etc.
    - Header and footer settings that can be applied to the whole document (will ignore text in these regions when analysing).
  - Analysis functions to detect text areas, columns, and draw regions manually and semi-automatically.
  - customizable shortcuts for box types and custom classes.
  - Text editor to correct OCR results.
-   - Including automatic hyphenation using a dictionary.
+   - Including automatic un-hyphenation.
    - Confidence visualization using background colors.
  - Export to text files, HTML, and EPUB, utilizing custom tags and text flow.
+ - Integrated Tesseract training based on project data.

 ## Roadmap